Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Amalgamation patterns and their realisations

 Given the overlaps that have to be realised according to condition~(i), also any chain of compositions of $\rho_{e_i}$ along a walk $w = e_1\cdots e_n$ from $s$ to $s'$ in $\I$ must be realised as an actual sequence of overlaps that induces some intersection of the form $u \cap u'$ provided the composition $\rho_w$ is non-empty in $\H$.
 Condition~(ii), as a \emph{minimality} requirement, requires that, conversely, any non-trivial intersection $u \cap u'$ arises in precisely this manner.

 Condition~(ii) goes beyond the requirement of global consistency, similar to the manner in which strong coherence goes beyond global consistency (cf.\ Definition~\ref{gobalconsdef} and discussion in Example~\ref{moebiusex}).
-Strong consistency together with simplicity, however, is always sufficient to guarantee that the quotient $\str{A} := (\dot{\bigcup}_{s \in S} A_s)/{\approx}$ induces a realisation, cf.\ Observation~\ref{strongcoherelqutientlem} below.
-Also compare Remark~\ref{caninfrealrem} below for a discussion of a canonical infinite realisation for any amalgamation pattern, which can intuitively be obtained by unfolding $\H/\I$ and indeed $\I$ itself in a tree-like fashion and gluing disjoint copies of the $\str{A}_s$ in $e$-related locations with overlaps as prescribed by $\rho_e$.
+Correspondingly, strong coherence together with simplicity guarantees that the quotient $\str{A} := (\dot{\bigcup}_{s \in S} A_s)/{\approx}$ induces a realisation, as stated in Observation~\ref{strongcoherelqutientlem} below.
+Also compare Remark~\ref{caninfrealrem} below for a discussion of a canonical infinite realisation for any amalgamation pattern, which can intuitively be obtained by unfolding $\H/\I$ and $\I$ itself in a tree-like fashion and gluing disjoint copies of the $\str{A}_s$ in $e$-related locations with overlaps as prescribed by $\rho_e$.